rever0f/j2c/README.md

 cheaper and much more common.
 So modded it.

 Have setup to allow 10 key operation for [asetnoip][2].
-Config files are for chordvak the dvoriak version and are modified from the default layout.
-The default layout seems optimized for tablets but would get in the way of coding with autocomplete and wastes some keys for !
+[Asetniop][2] config files are for chordvak the dvoriak version and are modified from the default layout.
+The default layout seems optimized for tablets but would get in the way of coding with autocomplete and wastes some keys for
-(shift-1).
+! (shift-1).
 Have not implemented auto complete but if I do may use a double shift or shift space.
-Replaced the ! ( ) ? keys with = [ ] / respectively.
+Replaced the ! ( ) ? keys with = [ ] /
+respectively.
 Also added numbers/modifier keys to thumb chords: